GUIDED • 1/2 Day • €25 PER PERSON

+Your host Emanuela learned how to prepare traditional Albanian and Italian dishes while working at the local women’s shelter.
 For years she’s been creating tasty delicacies for our cooking class students, Florian Guesthouse guests, family, and ensuring no one leaves Albania hungry.

-Emanuela invites you to join her at home in her kitchen and after the hour and a half of cooking class you will get to enjoy the dishes you have helped prepare!
+Your Host Emanuela invites you to join her at home in her kitchen and after the hour and a half of cooking class you will get to enjoy the dishes you have helped prepare!
 The total time of this activity is 3 hours including eating and sampling the 6 wines that are made right here on the premises.

 While the food is cooking you can enjoy a tour of the garden and vineyard.
 Here you can eat as much fruit as you can pick without spoiling your appetite.
 Depending on the season you will have the choice of wallnuts, hazelnuts, cherry, peach, apples, tomatoes, grapes, plum, pomegranates or figs.

-Sample food items may include:
+Some sample food items may include:

-Byrek – A crispy, multi-layered pastry filled with ingredient combinations such as cheese, ground meat, onions, vegetables and eggs.
+- Byrek – A crispy, multi-layered pastry filled with ingredient combinations such as cheese, ground meat, onions, vegetables and eggs.
 (Byrek variations exist throughout the Balkans, each country offers a different take on this savory classic.)

-Traditional Albanian salads – Made from vegetables grown in the garden of Emanuela’s home.
+- Traditional Albanian salads – Made from vegetables grown in the garden of Emanuela’s home.
 Tomatoes, cucumbers and peppers are popular ingredients, but ingredient combinations depend upon what is fresh and in-season.

-Rustic Bread – Whether prepared using whole-grain wheat flour or gluten-free corn flour, the result is always delicious!
+- Rustic Bread – Whether prepared using whole-grain wheat flour or gluten-free corn flour, the result is always delicious!

-Soups – Incorporating colorful vegetables and handfuls of fresh herbs, we often drizzle fresh lemon juice to our steaming-hot soup.
+- Soups – Incorporating colorful vegetables and handfuls of fresh herbs, we often drizzle fresh lemon juice to our steaming-hot soup.
 Emanuela often makes cabbage or fish-based soups with her students, but the possible combinations are endless.
 It’s also common in Albania to serve a sprig of green onion on the side, so that you can nibble on it as you enjoy the soup.

-When you inquire, please let us know if you have any dietary restrictions, allergies, or preferences.
+Please let us know if you have any dietary restrictions, allergies, or preferences.